elmendalerenda/tiny-blockchain/README.md

 ### Decentralization

-Blockchains are secure by design and are an example of a distributed computing system with high Byzantine fault tolerance.
-Decentralized consensus has therefore been achieved with a blockchain.
+Blockchains are secure by design and are an example of a distributed computing system with high fault tolerance.

+To achieve this, we make each node broadcast its version of the chain to the others and allow them to receive the chains of other nodes.
+After that, each node has to verify the other nodes’ chains so that the every node in the network can come to a consensus of what the resulting blockchain will look like.

+Our consensus algorithm will be rather simple: if a node’s chain is different from another’s, then the longest chain in the network stays and all shorter chains will be deleted.
+If there is no conflict between the chains in our network, then we carry on.

 ## Sources